Soul Winning: 7 Practical Ways to Share Jesus with Others

 Matthew 5:16 …let your light shine before others, that they may see your good deeds and glorify your Father in heaven.

-2. Live a godly life before those around you.
+2. Live a godly life as a testimony to others.

 ------------------------